 At the middle of the century, the new king of France, Louis XV, imposed a smaller wig's style for men and the strictly white or grayish powdered hair.
 Men also wore since the middle of the century a single ponytail on the nape, tied with a bow, a very popular style in every European court at that time.
-Women continued with their extravagant styles until the French Revolution, when all the luxury and exuberance were eliminated by the new republican ideas.
+Women continued with their extravagant styles until the French Revolution, when all the luxury and exuberance were vanished into the new republican ideas.
 Since then, hairstyles were more classic and simples.

 Under the reign of Louis XV costumes changed and women's hairstyles became simpler.
 It was in fashion a hairstyle called "tête de mouton" (sheep head), with short curls and some locks on the nape.
 Women didn't wear wigs until 1770.
 Since then, hairstyles became more elaborated.